-For the connectivity and activity analyses, we employed a repeated-measures analysis of variance (RM-ANOVA), of drug (tiagabine, placebo) by session (pre and 1, 3 and 5 hours post).
+For connectivity and activity analyses, we employed a repeatedmeasures analysis of variance (RM-ANOVA), of drug (tiagabine, placebo) by session (pre and 1-, 3- and 5-hours post).
 Where drug x session interaction effects were present, we employed post-hoc paired-t testing to explore how effects evolved dynamically across sessions (time).

-For the connectivity analysis, which was computed in AAL90 template space for computational tractability, we employed randomisation based post-hoc testing with omnibus-correction (Nichols & Holmes, 2001).
-For the activity analysis, which was performed at the voxel level ('voxelwise'), permutation testing was not computationally tractable; as such we instead employed false-discovery-rate (FDR) correction (Benjamini & Hochberg, 1995).

-For the comparison of the spatial distribution of activity effects with the PET FMZ $V_T$ template, we used randomisation-based Pearson's correlation (5000 permutations) with omnibus correction.
+For connectivity analyses, computed in AAL90 space for computational tractability, we employed randomisation based posthoc testing with omnibus-correction (Nichols and Holmes, 2001).
+For the activity analysis, performed at the voxel level ('voxelwise'), permutation testing was not computationally tractable; as such we employed false-discovery-rate (FDR) correction (Benjamini and Hochberg, 1995).
+For the comparison of the spatial distribution of activity effects with the PET FMZ VT template, we used randomisation-based Pearson's correlation (5000 permutations) with omnibus correction.

-Results
+3. Results